 Talent adding/washing the tissues with 10 mL of ice-cold PBS + 0.02% sodium azide.

-Transfer 10 milliliters of ice-cold A4P0 (A-Four-P-Zero) into a 15-milliliter plastic tube with the tissues and incubate in a 4 degrees Celsius cold room with rocking [1].
-Degass the A4P0 solution on ice by bubbling nitrogen gas and allow the solution to settle for 1 minute so that there are no air bubbles in the solution [2].
+Transfer 10 milliliters of ice-cold A4P0 (A-Four-P-Zero) into a 15-milliliter plastic tube with the tissues and incubate in a 4 degrees Celsius cold room with rocking overnight [1].
+Degas the A4P0 solution on ice by bubbling nitrogen gas for 3 min and allow the solution to settle for 1 minute so that there are no air bubbles in the solution [2].

 Talent transferring 10 mL of ice-cold A4P0 into a 15 mL plastic tube with the tissues in a 4 °C cold room.